December 19, 2020

 This decaying but coveted mansion is tucked away in one of Santa Barbara’s most prestigious suburbs.
 Once home to Francesco Franceschi, a renowned 19th-century Italian botanist and horticulturist, the mansion now sits abandoned and unkempt.

-Lil’ Toot’s positively bright yellow exterior will definitely catch your eye while you’re walking around the Santa Barbara Harbor.
-This banana-colored water taxi holds 19 passengers and takes you between Stearns Wharf and Santa Barbara Harbor—which are connected by land, but who doesn’t enjoy a ride on the water?
-Entertaining for kids, Lil’ Toot features a bubble-blowing smokestack, a traditional “toot-toot” air pressure whistle, and a wheelhouse where kids can “assist” the captain in riding the tiny boat.
+Lil’ Toot’s positively bright yellow exterior will definitely catch your eye while you’re walking around Santa Barbara Harbor.
+This banana-colored water taxi holds 19 passengers and takes you between Stearns Wharf and Santa Barbara Harbor — which are connected by land, but who doesn’t enjoy a ride on the water?
+Entertaining for kids and adults alike, touring aboard Lil’ Toot remains one of the best things to do in Santa Barbara.
+The water taxi features a bubble-blowing smokestack, a traditional “toot-toot” air pressure whistle, and a wheelhouse where kids can “assist” the captain in riding the tiny boat.
 This is an affordable way for you to post pictures and boast about riding a boat along the majestic California shore.

 Location: 15 East Anapamu Street, Santa Barbara